volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 Anyway, exploitation is pretty straightforward:

-  1. Make an eBPF filter to 'hook' the `faccessat` syscall, and make it return a nonzero value.
+  1. Make a BPF filter to 'hook' the `faccessat` syscall, and make it return a nonzero value.
   2. Run `exploit_me` under `seccomp_loader` with this filter
   3. Get root, cat flag.